|Tippecanoe School Corporation|

 |C.||the food(s) to be omitted from the student's diet and the food or choice of foods that must be substituted (e.g., caloric modifications or use of liquid nutritive formula).|

-Lunches sold by the school may be purchased by students and staff members and community residents in accordance with the procedures established by the Superintendent.
+Lunches sold by the Corporation may be purchased by students, staff members and community residents in accordance with the procedures established by the Superintendent.

-In accordance with Federal law, the Food Service Director will take such actions as are necessary to obtain a minimum of two (2) food safety inspections per school year, which are conducted by the State or local governmental agency responsible for food safety inspections.
+In accordance with Federal law, the Director of Nutrition Services will take such actions as are necessary to obtain a minimum of two (2) food safety inspections per school year, which are conducted by the State or local governmental agency responsible for food safety inspections.
 The report of the most recent inspection will be posted in a publicly visible location, and a copy of the report will be available upon request.

-With regard to the operation of the school food service program, the Superintendent shall require:
+With regard to the operation of the Corporation Food Service program, the Superintendent shall require:

 |A.||maintenance of sanitary, neat premises free from fire and health hazards;|